kram254/kram254/README.md

 ### Hi there I'm Emmanuel Mark, 👋

-It's all about building, innovating, making a difference, praying, and working hard that we make a career while at it.
+It's all about building, innovating, making a difference.

 ## 🧰 Languages and Tools:
 <p align="center">